-Key project Potential Social Effects Significance of Social effect

-activities with mitigation in place
+Key project activities Potential Social Effects Significance of Social effect with mitigation in place

-NS - Effect not significant, or
+activities NS - Effect not significant, or can

-can be rendered insignificant
+be rendered insignificant with

-with mitigation
+mitigation

 SP - Significant positive effect

 SN - Significant negative effect

 U - Outcome unknown or cannot

-be predicted, even with
+be predicted, even with mitigation

-mitigation

-Rehabilitation A ctivities (Renovation Pump house and P VC laying)
+Rehabilitation Act tivities (Renovation Pump house and PV C laying)

 Vegetation Clearing of vegetation will collect NS

 clearing significant amount of waste which will

 lead to several environmental issues

 such as blockage of drainage, siltation

 of downstream, damage to habitats,

 spreading of invasive species etc. and

 public inconvenience

+Material Emission of dust, generation of noise, NS

+transportation and disturbance to natural drainage, traffic

+storage congestion, public inconvenience

-Key project Potential Social Effects Significance of Social effect
+Key project Potential Social Effects Significance of Social effect with

-activities with mitigation in place
+activities mitigation in place

-NS - Effect not significant, or
+NS - Effect not significant, or can

-can be rendered insignificant
+be rendered insignificant with

-with mitigation
+mitigation

 SP - Significant positive effect

 SN - Significant negative effect

 U - Outcome unknown or cannot

-be predicted, even with
+be predicted, even with mitigation

-mitigation

-Material Emission of dust, generation of noise, NS

-transportation disturbance to natural drainage, traffic

-and storage congestion, public inconvenience

 Repairing of Emission of dust, generation of noise NS

 Pump House and disturbance to community including

 farmers, and households

-Fixing of Emission of dust, generation of noise, NS
+Fixing of pumps Emission of dust, generation of noise, NS

-pumps disturbances to the community,
+disturbances to the community,

 leakage/oil spills, solid wastes

 Excavation, and Excavation of trenches with significant U

-disposal of sizes will collect significant amount of
+disposal of waste sizes will collect significant amount of

-waste waste which will lead to several
+waste which will lead to several

 environmental issues such as blockage

 of drainage, siltation of RB Canals,

 disturbances to the local households,

 etc.

 Demolition and Emission of dust, generation of noise, NS

 Removal of disturbance to local traffic

-structures
+structures Public nuisance

 Excavation of Deep excavations would result in NS

 trenches collapsible vertical soil faces increased

 susceptibility to soil erosion leading to

 embankment failures.
 This may lead to

 hectic traffic congestion

-Are any vulnerable households affected? [ $\sqrt{\ }$ ] No. [] Yes.
+Are any vulnerable households affected? [$\sqrt{}$] No. [] Yes.
 If yes, please briefly describe their situation with estimated numbers of head of household (HH)?

-Any estimate of the likely number of households that will be affected by the subproject?

-- [ $\sqrt{}$ ] No. [ ] Yes.
-If yes, approximately how many? ..... - No. of HHs losing <10% of their productive assets N/A - $\bullet \ (land/cowshed/shops)..... {\color{red}N/A}$
+Any estimate of the likely number of households that will be affected by the subproject? • [$\sqrt{\ }$] No. [] Yes.
+If yes, approximately how many? • No. of HHs losing <10% of their productive assets - N/A • (land/cowshed/shops) • No. of HHs losing 10% or more of their productive assets?
+What are the needs and priorities for social and economic betterment of vulnerable people who are affected by this project?
+N/A